-Description The property comprises a purpose built third floor flat within a four storey and basement block.
-Accommodation Third Floor: Entrance hall, living room, two bedrooms, kitchen/dining room and bathroom with wc.
-Gross internal floor area (m2) 106m2 or thereby.
-Neighbourhood and location The subjects are situated within an established residential area where neighbouring properties are of a similar age and type.
+Description The property comprises a purpose built tenement flat within a four storey block.
+Accommodation First Floor - Entrance Hall, Kitchen/Dining Room, Bedroom, Living Room with Box Room off and Bathroom with WC Gross internal floor area (m2) 63m2 or thereby.
+Neighbourhood and location The subjects are situated in an established residential area where neighbouring properties are of a similar age and type.
 Adequate amenities can be found nearby.
 Age 1890 or thereby.
-Weather Dry and overcast.
+Weather Dry and clear.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
 Masonry with clay pots.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is pitched and laid in slate incorporating flat roof sections.

-Roofing including roof space No access was afforded into any roof void areas.
+Roofing including roof space roof sections.
+No access was afforded to any roof void areas.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
 Cast iron gutters and downpipes.
-Marin Main walls Visually inspected with the aid of binoculars where appropriate.
+Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
 The main walls are of stone construction pointed externally.
-Windows, external doors and joinery Internal and external deers were around and aloned where Willdows, external doors and joinery Internal and external doors were opened and closed where keys were available.
+Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The windows throughout are of replacement UPVC double type.
+Windows throughout are of a UPVC double glazed type.
 There is a front access door.
 External decorations Visually inspected.
 Painted finishes noted.
 Conservatories / porches Visually inspected.
 Not applicable.
 Communal areas Circulation areas visually inspected.
-Communal stairwell accessed via an entryphone system.
+Communal stair accessed via an entryphone system.
 Garages and permanent outbuildings Visually inspected.
 Not applicable.
-Outside areas and boundaries Visually inspected Outside areas and boundaries Visually inspected.
-There are shared grounds to the rear bounded by a mixture of Outside areas and boundaries Visually inspected.
-There are shared grounds to the rear bounded by a mixture of boundaries.
-There are shared grounds to the rear bounded by a mixture of boundaries.
-Outside areas and boundaries Ceilings There are shared grounds to the rear bounded by a mixture of
+Outside areas and boundaries Visually inspected.
+Shared grounds to the rear bounded by a mixture of boundaries.
+Ceilings Visually inspected from floor level.
+Presumed plastered ceilings throughout.
+1 resumed plastered seilings timodynout.